isaacullah/isaacullah.github.io/_pages/GIS_Learning_Material.md

 Spatial data analysis is an increasingly important skill in social science.
 The ability to characterize, analyze, and intuit spatial social and socio-natural phenomena drives many intriguing research questions of current social relevance, including issues of sustainability, policy, resource management, institutional racism, inequality, and more.
 I therefore believe that it is imperative that GIS skills are taught to all social scientists.
 That is the main purpose of this page.
 Here, I make available several screencasted video tutorials and "short-courses" from classess and workshops that I have taught at a variety of institutions.
 <br><br>
-I am equally dedicated to [FOSS (Free and Open-Source Software)](https://www.fsf.org/).
+I am equally dedicated to [FOSS (Free and Open-Source Software)](https://www.fsf.org/){:target="_blank"}.
 I find open source software to be much more amenable to the goals of academic inquiry than commercial software[^1].
-Because of this, I use, and advocate the use of the powerful FOSS GIS suite, [GRASS GIS](https://grass.osgeo.org), and all of my course materials are formulated to teach you how to use this software in your research.
+Because of this, I use, and advocate the use of the powerful FOSS GIS suite, [GRASS GIS](https://grass.osgeo.org){:target="_blank"}, and all of my course materials are formulated to teach you how to use this software in your research.

 ---

-## ANTH 562 Computational Archaeology (or ANTH 583, "GIS and Imagery Anlalysis")
+## ANTH 562 Computational Archaeology

-These are materials for my current SDSU course, ANTH 562 "Computational Archaeology" (initially being taught as a variable topics course ANTH 583 "GIS and Imagery Analysis".)
+I regularly teach ANTH 562 "Computational Archaeology," which covers GIS for the first 2/3rds of the course.
+I regularly update video tutorials for the class, which I make freely available [on my YouTube channel](https://www.youtube.com/channel/UCnXYZpB1oDiK44tV2w9ypvA){:target="_blank"}.

-All materials and tutorials are now curated at [this GitHub Repo](https://github.com/isaacullah/GIS-Projects), where they are more easily maintained, obtained, documented, and licenced ([CC by SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+All materials for the GIS projects in the course are now curated at [this GitHub Repo](https://github.com/isaacullah/GIS-Projects){:target="_blank"}, where they are more easily maintained, obtained, documented, and licenced ([CC by SA](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"}).

 ---

 ## Short Courses in GIS for Archaeologists and Geoarchaeologists

 The following workshops and "short-courses" were developed primarily for Archaeologists and Geoarchaeologists, but also teach skills that would be interesting to a more general social scientist as well.
-I am releasing them here under the [GPL license](https://www.gnu.org/copyleft/gpl.html).
+I am releasing them here under the [GPL license](https://www.gnu.org/copyleft/gpl.html){:target="_blank"}.
 What this means is that you should feel free to download, use, modify, and distribute these materials, but I do ask that you credit me as their source.

 ### Course 1: Paleolandscape Reconstruction and Ancient Human Landuse